- Banking & Financial Industry

 - Borrowers may make loan payments without pre-payment penalty.

 Loan forgiveness is available for loans made pursuant to the Program.

 - Amount of Loan Forgiveness.
 Borrowers are eligible for loan forgiveness equal to the amount incurred and paid during the 8-week period beginning on the origination date for payroll costs, payments of interest on certain mortgage obligations, payment on certain rent obligations, and certain utility payments.
 Not more than 25% of loan forgiveness amount may be attributable to non-payroll costs.

 - Excluded Payroll Costs.
 Eligible payroll costs do not include compensation in excess of an annual salary of $100,000 as prorated for the covered period.
 Other exclusions also apply.

 - Reductions to Amount of Loan Forgiveness.
-The amount by which a loan is forgiven will be reduced in the event of certain reductions in the number of employees and/or reductions in total salary or wages of 1 or more employees.
+The amount by which a loan is forgiven will be reduced in the event of certain reductions in the number of employees and/or reductions in total salary or wages of certain employees.
 Borrowers have the ability to avoid this penalty by curing the reductions by June 30, 2020.

 - Documentation.
 Borrowers must maintain, and submit to their lender, certain documentation to receive loan forgiveness.

 - Tax Implications.
 Amounts forgiven are excluded from gross income for federal income tax purposes.